JackWarshaw/Jacks-Personal-Work/index.md

 ![Cosmic Scale](./docs/assets/images/CosmicScale.png)

 <h3> Description : </h3> Cosmic Scale is a 2D infinite runner developed in PyGame, primarily for individuals who have issus with motor control.
-Rather than using a standard controller, players of Cosmic Scale will use the pitch of their voice to move their character, making a normally reflex centered genre accessible to whole new players.
+Rather than using a standard controller, players of Cosmic Scale will use the pitch of their voice to move their character, making a normally reflex centered genre accessible to whole new players. <br>

-<h3> The Team : </h3> Chloe Brown, Katrina Parekh
+<h3> The Team : </h3> Chloe Brown, Katrina Parekh <br>

-<h3> My Role : </h3> Game Designer, Audio Engineer, Programmer
+<h3> My Role : </h3> Game Designer, Audio Engineer, Programmer <br>

-<h3> Status : </h3> Student Project for Northwestern University, Released
+<h3> Status : </h3> Student Project for Northwestern University, Released <br>

 <h3> Find More : </h3>